anton2007/alpine-chroot/README.md

 # alpine-chroot
-Script that installing Alpine chroot in all UNIX systems with busybox and coreutils ( include Android ) to install this in Android you need only root, busybox and Terminal emulator ( not Termux )
+Script that installing Alpine chroot in all UNIX systems with busybox and coreutils ( including Android ) to install this in Android you need only root, busybox and Terminal emulator
 # Installing on Android
 to install this run this commands:
 ```sh